Negative Ways Texting Can Impact Your Relationship

 But what about when texting stops being helpful and starts being harmful?
 Believe it or not, it can actually have a negative impact on your relationship in more ways than one.
 It might seem confusing, but once you learn more about the ways texting affects your connection with your partner, we hope you'll have a better understanding.
 Moreso, we hope it will encourage you to give your fingers a break.

-Texting too much comes off as clingy
+Texting too much in a relationship can come off as clingy

 When you and your partner aren't together, it's normal to check in every now and then to see how they're doing, but there is a fine line between seeing what they're up to and being clingy.
 We're talking constant texts throughout the day — asking what they're doing, if they miss you, and when you'll see them next.
 Sounds overwhelming, right?
 That's because it is.
 When you spend the majority of your day sending text messages like this, you're quickly charting into stage-five clinger territory, and that's the last place you want to be.